vish-dumps/tria-frontend-assignment/README.md

 4. Search: type in the search box to filter contacts by name, phone, or email in real time.
 5. Persistence: data is saved to localStorage automatically after add/edit/delete.

-## Notes and next steps - to be done in future versions
-- Replace localStorage with a backend API for multi-device sync.
-- Add form validations and unit tests for critical components.
-- Consider migrating to TypeScript for stronger type safety.
-- UI now uses color-coded buttons for Edit (blue) and Delete (red) actions on each contact card

 ## Progress
 - v1  - you can search via names
      - you can add contact